salinelake/AIGLETools/README.md

 - Exact enforcement of second fluctuation-dissipation theorem for long-term simulation

 # Credits
-In the future, please cite our incoming preprint for general purpose.
+Please cite Pinchen Xie, Yunrui Qiu and Weinan E. "Coarse-graining conformational dynamics with multi-dimensional generalized Langevin equation: how, when, and why." arXiv preprint arXiv:2405.12356 (2024). for general purpose.

 # Installation
 pip install .